aarmono/crypto_transceiver_instructions/README.md

   unplugging USB connectors
 * SD card extenders to make it easier to insert/remove the SD card
 * Enclosure to contain the build
+* Portable LCD and keyboard/numpad to use the Console Interface
+* Buttons to utilize the keypad, for screenless operation

 Note that the system works *very* well using phone charger battery instead of a power supply.
-I ran a simple "loopback" test with the device connected to an 8000 mAH battery, and it remained operational for almost 13 hours.
+When idle, the software consumes about 1.5 W on a Raspberry Pi 3B+.
 The software does not require a lot of power, and this design is well-suited to portable applications.

 If you decide to put it in an enclosure, it is recommended that you do *not* do so until you go through the programming and configuration process.